MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-npm-support.markdown

 ![Specifying credentials to use the MyGet npm registry](Images/npm-adduser.png)

 <p class="alert alert-info">
-    <strong>Note:</strong> If you have any special characters in your username or password, such as an @ or a space, make sure to use the URL encoded value (e.g. %40 for @).
+    <strong>Note:</strong> If you have any special characters in your username or password, such as an @ or a space, make sure to use the URL encoded value (e.g. %40 for @, %23 for #, %2F for / and so on).
 </p>

 When this is done, any package can be published to the MyGet npm registry feed using the `publish` command: